12 Types Of Bears, Ranked By Danger Level

 Advertisement

-When they attack, bears are among the most dangerous mammals alive on this earth.
+When they strike, these mammals are among the most dangerous on earth (which is why you should take care to know what to do if you're ever attacked by a bear).
 Thanks to their size, weight, teeth, claws, and immense power, they are not the sort of animals that should be trifled with.
 However, some are certainly more dangerous than others.
 Don't get us wrong, all bears are dangerous to a degree.
 In fact, legally, the definition of a dangerous animal is one that poses an immediate threat to human life or property.
 Bears fit that bill.

 Advertisement